-1. Is this device certified with technical and healthcare safety standards?
+1. Is this device certified with technical and medical-grade safety standards?

 Start off by looking for the UL Listing mark.
 UL is a company that inspects and certifies products to meet the safety requirements of UL and of the governing country the product will be sold in.
 UL certifies thousands of different types of products, be sure to look for the specific healthcare standard though.
 UL 60065 Annex Q is the specific standard covering television and video products in a healthcare environment.

 2. How will the patient interact with the device?

 A key differentiator of medical-grade TVs is the ability to control the TV with a special patient remote - called a pillow speaker (also a UL Listed device).

 A pillow speaker usually integrates with a nurse call system and has a microphone and speaker embedded to serve the patient when they need assistance.
 It also can play the audio of the TV through its speaker.
 Being placed near the patient's head will reduce the need for the patient to turn up the volume and risk disturbing other patients in neighboring rooms or your nursing staff.